 In 2004, the Roundtable engaged the realm of public policy through the creation of its Alliance for Charitable Reform (ACR).
 Through ACR, the Roundtable works to sustain and strengthen philanthropic freedom.
 ACR is dedicated to educating the public about the contributions of American private philanthropy, its longstanding tradition, and the role it plays in our nation’s communities.
 ACR supports laws and policies that will increase charitable giving.
 It also works to help members communicate their message effectively, and to encourage thought, discussion, and debate on issues related to charity and public policy.
 ACR has played a leading role in protecting grantmaking foundations from unnecessary and sometimes harmful legislation.

 In 2006, the William E. Simon Foundation invited the Roundtable to administer its William E. Simon Prize for Philanthropic Leadership.
 The prize honors living philanthropists who have shown exemplary leadership through their own charitable giving, either directly or through foundations they have created.
 It honors the ideals and principles which guided Simon’s many philanthropic initiatives, including personal responsibility, resourcefulness, volunteerism, scholarship, individual freedom, faith in God, and helping people to help themselves.
 It carries a $250,000 award, payable to the charity of the recipient’s choice.
 William E. Simon Sr., the late financier, philanthropist, and Secretary of the Treasury, was a co-founder of IEA in the 1970s, and the Roundtable, which grew out of his work, is honored to present the William E. Simon Prize for Philanthropic Leadership at its Annual Meeting.

-The Philanthropy Roundtable currently has an annual budget of over $6 million, a staff of 24, and a membership of more than 550 philanthropic organizations and individuals.
+The Philanthropy Roundtable currently has an annual budget of nearly $8 million, a staff of 33, and a membership of 630 philanthropic organizations and individuals.